PSNI describe attack on east Belfast GAA club property as a hate crime

-PSNI treating attack on property of East Belfast GAA at the Henry Jones playing fields in Castlereagh
+Hate crime: PSNI appeal over attack on property of East Belfast GAA at the Henry Jones playing fields in Castlereagh

 Police said they are investigating criminal damage to goal posts and nets in the area of Henry Jones Playing Fields in Castlereagh.